Nia292/tw-statistical-data/README.md

 * rawSilverValue is a hexedecimal representation of the silver value
 * bronze is the parsed bronze value
 * rawBronzeValue is a hexedecimal representation of the bronze value
-* server is an enumarted value, either TWEL, TWSIPTAH or TWSW
+* server is an enumerated value, either TWEL, TWSIPTAH or TWSW
 * timestampUTC is the string representation of the timestamp at which the data was taken (UTC)

 ## Clan Banker Wallet